tngTUDOR/buyrandom/README.md

-# python-skeleton
+# BUYRANDOM

-Skeleton for Python projects that meet BONSAI guidelines.
+A sample repo using Skeleton for Python projects that meet BONSAI guidelines.

 Under development, follows the following: